koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 One sometimes overlooked point is the vital role of engineering breakthroughs in enabling large models to be trained and served on current hardware.

-This series is about the engineering tricks that bring the research to life.
+This post is about the engineering tricks that bring the research to life.

 > _Note: This post assumes some basic familiarity with PyTorch/Tensorflow and
 > transformers.
 If you've never used these before check out the